-The Assisted Patent Search is at the heart of the collaboration between Innosuisse and the IPI.
-Those who apply for funding from Innosuisse can take advantage of a free, one-off search carried out at the IPI, as well as an additional Patent Landscape Analysis if needed.
-This service allows companies to put their idea or invention under the microscope and find out if it is new and how they may want to proceed.
+The IPI's contribution: the Assisted Patent Search is at the heart of the collaboration between Innosuisse and the IPI.
+Those who apply for funding from Innosuisse can take advantage of a free, one-off search carried out at the IPI, as well as an additional Assisted Patent Landscape Analysis if needed.

 08.11.2019 | Event